govuk-one-login/fraud-rpt/README.md

 ### Transmitter function

-The transmitter function is triggered when it receives a a defined number of SET messages.
+The transmitter function is triggered when it receives a defined number of SET messages.
 The transmitter function signs each SET and forwards each SET message to the SSF receiver as an HTTP `POST`.

 The SSF team will send you:

-- a client ID/secret pair , to request an authentication token
+- a client ID/secret pair, to request an authentication token
 - the full URL of the /authorize endpoint, to request an authentication token
+- the full URL of the inbound SSF framework endpoint to send the SET

 You must send the SSF team:

-- the public key that corresponds with the private key used to sign the SET, so the SSF team can read the SET
+- the public key that corresponds with the private key used to sign the SET, so the SSF team can check the signature of the SET
-- the IP address that sends the request, so it can be added to their allowlist
+- the IP address that sends the request, so the SSF team can add it to their allowlist

-This is an overview of the process:

-1. Signs the SET, using a private key to generate the signature.
-The payload of the `POST` request is a JSON Web Signature (JWS) object using the signature and signed SET.
+The payload of the `POST` request is a signed SET, using a private key to generate the signature.
+This is a JSON Web Token (JWT) object in the JSON Web Signature (JWS) Compact Serialisation format.
 The receiver verifies the signature using the corresponding public key.

-1. Gets an authorization token by sending a request to the /authorize endpoint with the RP’s client ID and secret.
+The header of the `POST` request is authorisation token.
+The transmitter function gets an authorisation token by sending a request to the /authorize endpoint with the RP’s client ID and secret.
-1. Generates the request header with an authorisation token.
-1. Sends the request to the receiver.

 ### Helper functions